kahypar/mt-kahypar/README.md

 $$\mathfrak{f}_s(\Pi) := \sum_{e \in E_{\text{Cut}}(\Pi)} \lambda(e) \cdot \omega(e)$$

-The sum-of-external-degrees metric is similar to the connectivity metric, but does not subtract one from the number of blocks λ(e) spanned by a net.
+The sum-of-external-degrees metric is similar to the connectivity metric, but does not subtract one from the number of blocks $\lambda(e)$ spanned by a net.
-A peculiarity of this objective function is that removing a net from the cut reduces the metric by 2ω(e), while reducing the connectivity by one reduces the metric only by ω(e).
+A peculiarity of this objective function is that removing a net from the cut reduces the metric by $2\omega(e)$, while reducing the connectivity by one reduces the metric only by $\omega(e)$.
 Thus, the objective function prefers removing nets from the cut, while as a secondary criterion, it tries to reduce the connectivity of the nets.

 ### Steiner Tree Metric